lf-edge/eve/api/API.md

 ## Messages

-All messages are defined in subdirectories to this directory.
-As a general rule of thumb:
+All messages are defined in subdirectories to the [proto](./proto) directory.

-* `zmet`: messages sent from Device to Controller
+In general, there is one directory for each API endpoint:

+* `register`: The register message sent as part of onboarding a device
-* `zconfig`: messages sent from Controller to Device in response to requests for information, generally configuration
+* `config`: The EdgeDevConfig message sent from Controller to Device in response to requests for configuration
+* `info`: The ZInfoMsg message sent from Device to Controller when there is a state change for an object (device, app instance, etc
+)
+* `metrics`: The ZMetricMsg message sent from Device to Controller periodically to report on resource usage etc.
+* `logs`: The LogBundle message sent from Device to Controller containing internal device logs.

 ## Authentication